AICONSlab/3DINO/README.md

 ## 3DINO-ViT Model

-3DINO-ViT model will be released on acceptance of the paper!
+The 3DINO-ViT pretrained weights are now available for download on [HuggingFace](https://huggingface.co/AICONSlab/3DINO-ViT)!

 A barebones example for loading the pretrained network and applying it to an image to extract a feature vector representation is provided in [this notebook](notebooks/basic_model_use.ipynb).